holoviz/holoviz/doc/heps/hep2.md

 Which displays the line where `foo` is called, making it a lot easier for the user to update their code:

 ```
-/private/tmp/mod1.py:6: UserWarning: The function foo is deprecated, use foo2().
+/private/tmp/mod1.py:6: UserWarning: The function foo is deprecated.
   foo()
 ```